 Your honour is made up of a few different things.
-It includes your reputation, and the positive feeling you have from doing the right thing.
+It includes your reputation - how you want other people to see and think of you - as well as the good feeling you get when know you've done the right thing.
 When you make your promise, you recognise that if you keep not trying to do your best, that your reputation as someone who keeps their promises may suffer.
 Being human, we all know that it's very hard to do your best at all times, but we are still promising that we will try to do this.